prometheus/proposals/proposals/0048-otel_delta_temporality_support.md

 It is not necessary to detect counter resets for delta metrics - to get the increase over an interval, you can just sum the values over that interval.
 Therefore, for the  `--enable-feature=otlp-native-delta-ingestion` option, where OTEL deltas are converted into Prometheus counters (with `__temporality__` label), non-monotonic delta sums will also be converted in the same way (with `__type__="counter"` and `__temporality__="delta"`).

 This ensures StatsD counters can be ingested as Prometheus counters.
-[The StatsD receiver sets counters as non monotonic by default](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/statsdreceiver/README.md).
-Note there has been some debate on whether this should be the case or not ([issue 1](https://github.com/open-telemetry/opentelemetry-collector-contrib/issues/1789), [issue 2](https://github.com/open-telemetry/opentelemetry-collector-contrib/issues/14956)).
+Since StatsD is so widely used, it's important to make sure StatsD counters (ingested via OTEL) will work properly in Prometheus.
+[StatsD counters are non-monotonic by definition](https://github.com/open-telemetry/opentelemetry-collector-contrib/issues/1789), and [the StatsD receiver sets counters as non-monotonic by default](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/statsdreceiver/README.md).

 Consequences include not being able to convert delta counters in Prometheus into their cumulative counterparts (e.g. for any possible future querying extensions for deltas).
 Also, as monoticity information is lost, if the metrics are later exported back into the OTEL format, all deltas will have to be assumed to be non-monotonic.